prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 the desired state of a Prometheus and Alertmanager cluster as well as the Prometheus configuration.

-This guide walks you through setting up a `Prometheus` instance and configuring it to collect metrics from a sample application using `PodMonitor` and `ServiceMonitor` custom resources.

 The `Prometheus` resource declaratively describes the desired state of a Prometheus deployment, while `ServiceMonitor` and `PodMonitor` resources describe the targets to be monitored by Prometheus.

+This guide explains how to use `PodMonitor` and `ServiceMonitor` objects to monitor targets for a sample application.

 ## Pre-requisites